fossas/spectrometer/docs/strategies/gradle.md

 <!-- TODO: is there a guide for `fossa list-targets` I can reference here? -->

-For each of your Gradle subprojects, you should see a `gradle@PATH_TO_GRADLE_SUBPROJECT` target in the list of analysis targets.
+For each of your Gradle subprojects, you should see a `gradle@PATH_TO_ROOT_PROJECT:SUBPROJECT` target in the list of analysis targets.

 If you _don't_ see this, one of two things is likely happening: